Price Discrimination in International Airline Markets: Survey of International Air Travel

 \section{Survey of International Air Travel}

 We present additional details about the SIAT data.
 As we mentioned in Section \ref{Data}, the data are collected by the Department of Commerce.
 The DOC contracts with a private survey firm, CIC Research Inc. We use data from the surveys conducted in 2009, 2010, and 2011.
 There are two data collection methods: (1) Direct participation of the airlines, which arrange for their flight crews to distribute and collect surveys on-board; (2) Use of sub-contractors to distribute and collect the questionnaires in the airport departure gate area.
 According to the SIAT, in 2009, these two methods accounted for 60\% and 40\% of all collections, respectively.
 The dataset can be purchased at \url{https://rb.gy/fop8cc}.
-A copy of the survey questionnaire is available at \url{http://charliemurry.github.io/files/SIAT_Data_Doc_2009.pdf}.\footnote{ DOC processes the surveys and implements a quality control process to ensures data integrity.
-Any foreign language responses are translated into English.}
+A copy of the survey questionnaire is available at \url{http://charliemurry.github.io/files/SIAT_Data_Doc_2009.pdf}.\footnote{DOC processes the surveys and implements a quality control process to ensure data integrity.}